Here’s a no-cost way to complete gen eds. Get details

 Accredited online university

-3 out of 4 Strayer Bachelor of Science in Information Technology alumni agree that their degree was a worthwhile investment.
+3 out of 4 Bachelor of Information Technology alumni agree that their Strayer degree was a worthwhile investment.

 Estimate the cost of your degree

-How much does a bachelor’s in IT project management cost?
+How much does a BS in IT, Project Management cost?

 Estimate the cost of your degree

-How much does a bachelor’s in IT project management cost?
+How much does a BS in IT, Project Management cost?

 Expected Graduation